Since it is almost Thanksgiving, I decided to share a mini pumpkin crochet pattern that you guys could make!

 Crochet Pumpkin Garland

-The crochet pumpkins would also look great threaded onto a length of twine and hung as a garland.
+The crochet pumpkins would also look awesome threaded onto a length of twine and hung as a garland.

 The garland could be placed across the mantel, cupboard or porch.